bjornandre/dapla-cli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/statisticsnorway/dapla-cli?style=flat-square)](https://goreportcard.com/report/github.com/statisticsnorway/dapla-cli)

 ```
-# dapla --help
-The dapla command is a collection of utilities you can use with the dapla platform.
+The dapla command is a collection of utilities you can use with the Dapla platform.

 Usage:
   dapla [command]

 Available Commands:
   completion  Generate completion script
+  doctor      Print diagnostics and check the system for potential problems
   export      Export a dataset
   help        Help about any command
   ls          List the datasets and folders under a PATH